Truth and Honesty

 The alternative to doing well together is to divide into warring factions and do damage to one another.
 We could easily fall to that set of bad outcomes — if we don’t recognize how dangerous those behaviors are and how damaging those outcomes will be.

-Let’s start by returning to the standard that says Americans do not lie to one another, and let’s let Trutherism be a guide and a tool for our interactions.
+Let’s start by returning to truth telling as a basic standard for our interactions.
+Let have that expectation be a guide and a tool for our interactions.

-We will never be perfect — but we can be a lot better than we are becoming, and the time to change that direction is now.
+We will never be perfect — but we can be a lot better than we are becoming, and the time to change that direction for this particular issue and this particular behavior is now.